MTR Metro Cammell EMU (DC): Phase 1

-When the construction of the Modified Initial System came underway in 1975, bidders for the rolling stock included Australia's Comeng (Commonwealth Engineering), Belgium's BN (La Brugeoise et Nivelles) and ACEC (Ateliers de Constructions Electriques de Charleroi), Canada's Hawker Siddeley Canada and Bombardier Transportation, Germany's MAN SE, and Britain's Metro-Cammell.
+When the construction of the Modified Initial System came underway in 1975, bidders for the rolling stock included Australia's Comeng (Commonwealth Engineering), Belgium's BN (La Brugeoise et Nivelles) and ACEC (Ateliers de Constructions Electriques de Charleroi), Canada's Hawker Siddeley Canada and Bombardier Transportation (now Alstom), Germany's MAN SE, and Britain's Metro-Cammell.

 The MTRC placed its first train order with Metro-Cammell in July 1976, initially ordering 140 railway carriages.
 The M-Stock trains (now CM-Stock trains) were the first batch of trains ordered by MTR.
 The first set, built in 1978, was tested on the test track of the Tyne and Wear Metro in England before being delivered to the Kowloon Bay Depot later that year, with the other sets being delivered between 1979 and 1982.
 The trains had their traction systems changed from GEC camshaft resistance control to GTO chopper in 1992–1995.
 They formerly served on the Kwun Tong line and now serve the Tsuen Wan line.